John Ballantine (banker): Correspondence

 In two letters dated 20 November and 13 December 1783 Burns wrote to Ballantine saying that Robert Aiken was his "first poetic patron" and "first kind of patron."

 Circa 8 October 1786 he wrote that he had met with John Wilson, his printer for the Kilmarnock Edition, and had settled all the expenses.
 On the matter of a second edition he stated that "By his account, the paper of a thousand copies would cost about twenty-seven pounds, and the printing about fifteen or sixteen: he offers to agree to this for the printing, if I will advance for the paper, but this you know is out of my power; so farewell hopes of a second edition till I grow richer! an epocha which, I think, will arrive at the payment of the British national debt."

 'A Winter Night' was another poem that Burns sent Ballantine with a request that he hoped for an opinion, saying "Inclosed you have my first attempt in that irregular kind of measure in which many of our finest Odes are wrote.
 How far I have succeeded, I don't know ..."
-By 28 Novembert 1786 Burns said that he would be in Ayr and that "I hear of no returns from Edinburgh to Mr Aiken respecting my second edition business, so I am thinking to set out beginning of next week for the city myself.
+By 28 November 1786 Burns said that he would be in Ayr and that "I hear of no returns from Edinburgh to Mr Aiken respecting my second edition business, so I am thinking to set out beginning of next week for the city myself.
 If my first poetic patron, Mr Aiken, is in town, I want to get his advice, both in my procedure and some little criticism affairs, much; if business will permit you to honour me with a few minutes when I come down on Friday."